abhishekRjoseph/FP-A-and-Business-optimization-analytics-for-a-Food-Beverages-F-B-Company/README.md

 ## 1. Project Overview

-Crunchy Corner serves millions of customers daily across multiple locations in India.
+Company serves millions of customers daily across multiple locations in India.
 The goal of this project is to monitor financial health, optimize business operations, and improve budgeting processes.

 - **Company Name**: Crunchy Corner
 - **Industry**: Fast Food Chain